Yamsheen/ENROLLMENT-MANAGEMENT-SYSTEM/README.md

-Comprehensive Enrollment Management System

-The system offers a user-friendly interface and robust functionalities for both students and administrators, ensuring a smooth and efficient enrollment process.

-With features like course enrollment, course management, and fee generation; this simplifies the administrative tasks and enhances the overall student experience.

-**Student Features**

---> Create an Account: Students can create an account using their ID.

---> Enroll in Courses: Students can enroll in multiple courses, each with a specific ID, credit hours, instructor, and enrollment capacity.

---> Drop Courses: Students have the option to drop courses they are enrolled in.

---> Check Enrolled Courses: Students can view the list of courses they are currently enrolled in.

---> Check Available Courses: Students can browse and search for available courses by instructor, level, or department.

---> Generate Fee Challan: Students can generate and print a fee receipt for their enrolled courses.

-**Admin Features**

---> Create an Account: Administrators can create an account to manage the enrollment system.

---> Add Courses: Administrators can add new courses with specific details such as course code, name, credits, and capacity.

---> Edit Course Information: Administrators can edit course details and adjust enrollment capacities.

---> Remove Courses: Administrators can remove courses from the enrollment list.

---> Search Courses: Administrators can search for courses by instructor, level, or department.

---> Manage Waitlist: Administrators can manage the waitlist for courses that have reached their capacity.

---> Expel Students: Administrators have the authority to expel students from the enrollment system.

---> Increase Course Capacity: Administrators can increase the capacity of courses to accommodate more students.

-**Additional Features**

---> *Polymorphism and Operator Overloading*: Implemented in base and derived classes to ensure flexibility and functionality.

---> *File Handling*: Saves the state of the program, including students, courses, and enrollments, to a file for persistent storage.

---> *Exception Handling*: Manages exceptions such as exceeding course capacity during enrollment.

---> *Interactive Menu*: Provides a user-friendly interface for students and admins to navigate and perform various actions.
+# 🎓 Comprehensive Enrollment Management System

+A command-line **Enrollment Management System** designed to manage student registrations, course administration, and fee generation.
+This project demonstrates **object-oriented programming principles**, **file-based data persistence**, and realistic academic workflow modeling.

+It provides a structured approach to common enrollment challenges, including course capacity management, waitlists, and role-based operations.

+---

+## 🔹 Purpose and Impact

+- **Realistic Workflow Simulation:** Models academic enrollment processes beyond basic CRUD operations.
+- **Demonstrates System Design:** Highlights object-oriented design, exception handling, and file I/O for data persistence.
+- **Practical Learning:** Handles constraints such as course capacities, waitlists, and role-based access.
+- **Extensible Foundation:** Can serve as a basis for more advanced web-based or database-backed enrollment platforms.
+- **Educational Value:** Provides a clear example of designing logic-intensive, structured software suitable for academic and professional learning.

+---

+## 👩‍🎓 Student Features

+- Account creation using a unique student ID
+- Enrollment in multiple courses, each with defined credit hours and capacity
+- Ability to drop enrolled courses
+- Viewing of currently enrolled courses
+- Browsing and searching available courses by instructor, department, or academic level
+- Generation and printing of fee challans for enrolled courses

+---

+## 🧑‍💼 Administrator Features

+- Creation and management of administrator accounts
+- Addition, modification, and removal of courses
+- Management of enrollment capacities and waitlists
+- Searching and filtering courses by instructor, department, or academic level
+- Expulsion of students from the system when necessary
+- Adjustment of course capacity to accommodate additional students

+---

+## ⚙️ Technical Overview

+- **Object-Oriented Design:** Implements base and derived classes for modularity and maintainability
+- **Polymorphism and Operator Overloading:** Provides flexibility in class interactions
+- **File-Based Persistence:** Stores students, courses, and enrollment data between sessions
+- **Exception Handling:** Ensures system stability by handling invalid operations and capacity violations
+- **Interactive Command-Line Interface:** Provides an intuitive menu-driven user experience

+---

+## 🧰 Technology Stack

+- **Programming Language:** C++
+- **Paradigm:** Object-Oriented Programming (OOP)
+- **Data Persistence:** File-based storage
+- **Interface:** Command-Line Interface (CLI)

+---

+## 📝 Notes

+This project is intended for **educational and demonstration purposes**.
+It can be extended to include:

+- Database integration for scalable storage
+- Web or graphical user interface
+- Authentication and role-based access control